kmilo17pet/QuarkTS/README.md

 - Co-routines.
 - AT Command Line Interface (CLI)

-QuarkTS is developed using a formal and rigorous process framed in compliance of the MISRA C 2012 and CERT coding standard guidelines and complemented with multiple static-analysis checks targeted to safe critical applications.
+QuarkTS is developed using a formal and rigorous process framed in compliance with the MISRA C 2012 and CERT coding standard guidelines and complemented with multiple static-analysis checks targeted to safe critical applications.

 ### Why cooperative?

 Rather than having preemption, tasks manage their own life-cycle.
-This bring significant benefits, fewer re-entrance problems are encountered, because tasks cannot be interrupted arbitrarily by other tasks, but only at positions permitted by the programmer, so you mostly do not need to worry about pitfalls of the concurrent approach (resource-sharing, race-conditions, deadlocks, etc...).
+This brings significant benefits, fewer re-entrance problems are encountered, because tasks cannot be interrupted arbitrarily by other tasks, but only at positions permitted by the programmer, so you mostly do not need to worry about pitfalls of the concurrent approach (resource-sharing, race-conditions, deadlocks, etc...).

 ### What is it made for?